 ARDC Grant Funds Life-Saving Communications

-New Grant Provides Non-Profit EPIC-FSC Funds to Support Life-Saving Communications for
+New Grant Provides Non-Profit EPIC-FSC Funds to Support Life-Saving Communications for Calabasas Residents Before, During, and After a Natural Disaster

 EPIC-FSC members David Goldenberg and Mike Schrage testing a portable amateur radio microwave data network.

-October 15, 2022, Calabasas, CA — Emergency Preparedness in Calabasas (EPIC-FSC), a local non-profit, will soon be receiving a grant from the Amateur Radio Digital Communications foundation (ARDC) to build and deploy amateur radio equipment to send and receive email messages without a direct connection to the Internet.
+October 15, 2022, Calabasas, CA — Emergency Preparedness in Calabasas, a local non-profit, will soon be receiving a grant from the Amateur Radio Digital Communications foundation (ARDC) to build and deploy amateur radio equipment to send and receive email messages without a direct connection to the Internet.
 Amateur radio operators will be able to communicate by relaying messages outside of the affected area to other stations that still have an Internet connection.

 “This grant will allow us to move forward on several projects that were waiting on funds,” explains EPIC-FSC member Norm Goodkin.
 “We are grateful to the ARDC and EPIC-FSC for extending this digital technology to the amateur radio operators who provide our community with emergency communications.”